CatalonianPunIntended/anxiety/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="jump"}}
-h: D'acord, al menys potser no saltem del sostre aques--
+h: D'acord, almenys potser no saltem del sostre aques--
 {{/if}}

 {{if window.HACK_REPLAY.a3_ending=="walkaway"}}